ztrpevski/frontend-exercise/README-en.md

 ## Takeaways:
 * You write well structured code (use common practices / coding patterns)
 * It ok if you do not finish the project.
 Our goal is to get an insight of your skills.
 Though it helps if (part of) the code works ;)
+* It's a plus if you write Vanilla JS (rather than using frameworks like Angular, React).
+Using Vanilla JS, you can prove that you know the inner workings of Javascript and are able to reproduce practices that are used in frameworks.
 * It's a plus if you use Typescript of ES6
-* It's a plus if you do TDD or BDD
+* It's a plus if you use TDD or BDD